rhagy82/BackBoard-Project/README.md

 <img src="bball.gif">

 ### Milestones
+We Finished all of our CAD Assembly.
+We made our Ultra Sonic Sensor Holder in Onshape.
 We printed our ultrasonic sensor holder and we are ready to finish our backboard.
 We finished the code and wiring.
 We made the Seven Segment display turn on and work.
+We updated our Github with a gif of the backboard working.

 ### Parts used
 We used these parts: